redthing1/irre-tools/README.md

 program halted with code $0007
 ```

-and that's all she wrote, folks.
+that's all she wrote, folks.